 Bethanie Mattek Sands is not exciting us this time.
 Her look is absolutely toned down.
 In the photo below you can see her teamed up with Lacoste-clad Jarmila Gajdosova, wearing a very regular Under Armour long-sleeve bright yellow shirt and a white skirt.
 For her singles match in the first round, Bethanie wore a simple green tank.

 Mentioning Lacoste, Samantha Stosur left the brand to sign with Asics, but her white Asics dress didn’t get much exposure as the home favorite suffered an emotionally-painful upset in the very first round.

 Whose Australian Open 2012 style is your favorite?
 For me, number ones are Ana Ivanovic, Daniela Hantuchova and Sorana Cirstea in the Adidas Adizero dress (Cirstea upset Stosur in it!), because of the daring combination of colors and a signature modern yet simple design of the line.
-The runner-up position I would award to Serena Williams' look. (photos: Adidas, Tidalist, Slice, Australian Open, Life)
+The runner-up position I would award to Serena Williams’ look. (photos: Adidas, Tidalist, Getty Images, Life)